 If you are getting married in a church, you’re in luck!
 Christmas is a deeply Christian experience.
 Since marriage is one of the 7 Christian sacraments, feel free to let loose with religious icons and symbols when decorating your aisle in a church.

 Douse your space in naked pines, evergreens, and synthetic snow.
-Consider veering away from an entirely Christmas theme and create points of interest with cold-blue lighting and lots of transparent like glass and sheer fabrics.
+Consider veering away from an entirely Christmas theme and create points of interest with cold-blue lighting and lots of transparent glass and sheer fabrics.

 The first thing to do when deciding table decor is to choose between clean or ornate.
 Busy tables are full of excitement and provide your guests with lots of interest.
 Clean tables provide guests with lots of room to pass the plate and encourage them to talk and hit the dance floor.